Kicking It Old-School

 This is a pretty big deal because conditions in the forest are harsh— it's icy-cold, windy, and full of dangerous animals.
 In short, it's no place for an old man who has never taken a wilderness survival course and who probably forgot to TiVo episodes of Man vs. Wild on the Discovery Channel.

 In fact, Adam nearly dies of exhaustion and hunger in Arden.
 (Now that's devotion.)
-As Orlando tells Duke Senior, "there is an old poor man/ Who after me hath many a weary step/ Limped in pure love" (2.7.6).
+As Orlando tells Duke Senior, "there is an old poor man/ Who after me hath many a weary step/ Limped in pure love" (2.7.134-136).
 Like Kent in King Lear, Adam is a perfect model of old-school service and loyalty.
 He's willing to do anything for his master.
-(Does this make him a chump or, are his actions admirable?
+(Does this make him a chump, or are his actions admirable?
 You decide.)

 We know what you're probably thinking: If Adam is such a loyal and beloved family servant, why doesn't he show up at Orlando's marriage in the play's final act?
 Good question.
 It is rather conspicuous that Adam has gone AWOL at this point.
 So, where the heck is he?

-Check out "Symbolism" (the "Seven Ages of Man" speech) if you want to know more about the play's attitude toward youth and old age.
+Check out "Symbolism, Imagery, Allegory" (specifically, the "Seven Ages of Man" speech) if you want to know more about the play's attitude toward youth and old age.